quebulm/homebridge-rituals-apiv2/README.md

 It has been adapted to work with the current Rituals API (v2) using Axios.

 > **Note:** This README and Projekt is adapted from the original [homebridge-rituals project by myluna08](https://github.com/myluna08/homebridge-rituals/tree/master).
-> Changes reflect the update to API v2 and the switch to Axios.
+> Changes reflect a modernization of the original plugin with updated Rituals API v2 support.

 <img src="https://img.shields.io/badge/license-MIT-green">